Liverpool injury crisis worsens as Alexander-Arnold limps off at Man City | Goal.com

 Liverpool's defensive crisis worsened on Sunday when right-back Trent Alexander-Arnold was taken off in the second half of the Premier League match against Manchester City.

-The England international went down holding his calf shortly after the hour mark and was subsequently replaced by James Milner.
+The England international went down holding his calf shortly after the hour mark of the game at Etihad Stadium and was subsequently replaced by James Milner.

-Jurgen Klopp's side welcomed Joel Matip back into the heart of the defence for Sunday's trip to the Etihad Stadium, partnering Joe Gomez.
+Jurgen Klopp had been left with inexperienced defenders Rhys Williams and Nathaniel Phillips to fill the gap until he welcomed Joel Matip back into the heart of the defence for Sunday's game against Pep Guardiola's team, partnering Joe Gomez.

-63' - We're forced into a change as Trent comes off and is replaced by Milner.— Liverpool FC (@LFC) November 8, 2020

 Milner made his 750th competitive appearance and his 550th in the Premier League when he took Alexander-Arnold's place.